 QEW Mini-Grant Criteria

-- Friends' organizations in any country -- whether a school, meeting or other group--- are eligible to apply for these annual awards, up to a maximum of $500.
+- Friends' organizations in any country -- whether a school, meeting or other group -- are eligible to apply for these annual awards, up to a maximum of $500.
 Partnerships with non-Quaker groups in the community are encouraged.

-5. A mini-grant check can be sent only to a Friends' organization, not an individual.
+- A mini-grant check can be sent only to a Friends' organization, not an individual.
 Please give the name and address of your financial officer/treasurer.

-6. Mini-grant recipients agree to document their project, sending a progress report no later than 6 months after receiving the funds, attaching digital photos where possible.
+- Mini-grant recipients agree to document their project, sending a progress report no later than 6 months after receiving the funds, attaching digital photos where possible.

 - Submit your application any time of the year.
 We usually respond within a month of receiving your complete application package.